 Also the correlation scale should be from -1 to 1.

-Answer:
+Answer: The information of Figures 8 and 9 was completely restructured and is not presented in a much cleaner way (see also discussion above).
+Consensus score is no longer used.

-Changes in the manuscript: …
+Changes in the manuscript: All sections affected were rewritten to account for the new figures.

 - Overall, figure legends need to be improved, as they lack sufficient annotation